kristkat/calorie-counter/README.md

 # calorie-counter
  The idea is to implement an app which counts calories of products.
+It's not something new, it's just a try to create a fully functioning app using new technologies.
-It should have following features:
+ App should have following features:
  + Save new products to the database
  + 2 input fields for weight and product(new or saved one) from which calorias are calculated
  + possibility to take photo of nutritions fields on the product package and automatically create a new item in the database